-Launched in 2011, to date over 130,000 teenagers have taken part in NCS and 3.3 million hours have been dedicated by NCS graduates to social action projects designed to improve their local communities.
+Launched in 2011, to date over 200,000 teenagers have taken part in NCS and 3.3 million hours have been dedicated by NCS graduates to social action projects, helping to improve their local communities.
+On NCS, participants build skills for work and life, while taking on new challenges and adventures, building confidence and making friends for life.

 “Teenagers need opportunities to shine, and that’s exactly what NCS gave my daughter Frieda in 2011.
 I was initially sceptical that anything so good could be available for £50, but once I found out more about NCS at a parents’ evening I was reassured.
 I realised she’d be learning loads of skills rather than being bored at home.